UPDATED: January 2024

 It's important to note that RPA doesn't take over jobs; it takes over tasks.

 After starting to use automation in their processes, businesses still need accountants and financial experts to view those processes holistically, understand and analyze it, and interpret and explain it to clients and customers.

 As RPA transforms processes digitally, it also changes the roles that used to handle the given tasks.
-For the accounting and finance professionals, this means that they will be finally freed of crunching the numbers and being the higher level consultants advising, strategizing, and ultimately playing a crucial role in business development.
+For the accounting and finance professionals, this means that they will finally be freed of crunching the numbers and be the higher-level consultants advising, strategizing, and ultimately playing a crucial role in business development.